flisanp/ms1-ceramic-studio/README.md

 - [DevTools](https://developers.google.com/web/tools/chrome-devtools) - The project has used DevTools to test responsiveness and diagnose problems.
 The tool **Lighthouse** has been used to improve the website's quality.
 - [Tinypng](https://tinypng.com) - Used for compressing images.
 - [Freeformatter](https://www.freeformatter.com/) - Used for beautifying HTML and CSS code.
+- [A11y](https://color.a11y.com) - Used for checking the websites color contrast accessibility
 - [Am I Responsive?](http://ami.responsivedesign.is/) - Used for creating the mockup image in the beginning of this README file.
 - [InDesign](https://www.adobe.com/se/products/indesign.html) Used this program for creating the logo image.

 # Testing

 #### I Manually Tested The Following Features
 - Logo image in header navigates back to Home page on every site.
-This was clear to everyone who tested the site.
 - Links in navbar takes you to the correct pages.
 - Hover effect on links in navbar.
 - Action effect on actual site your visiting.